- P5.js (and some plain javascript)

 P5.js is a javascript graphics library.
 A graphics library lets your program display things other than text, like shapes, pictures, animations, and pretty much anything you can think of.

-Many of these were based on videos by The Coding Train.
+Some of these were based on videos by The Coding Train.
+Most of the source code is here

 3 point perspective is a drawing technique to draw realistic-looking objects in 3D.
 You pick 3 2D points far away from the object you’re drawing and lines that would be parallel in 3D actually meet at one of these perspective points.